Contact Us for a Free Consultation (213) 542-0979

 Unless the prosecution can bring on evidence that tips the scales in their favor enough so the jury can find beyond a reasonable doubt that the person is guilty of the murder, then that person will have to be found not guilty.

 So, that starts to give you an idea of what evidence would be necessary in a murder case.
 There's going to be eye-witnesses.
-There's going to be physical evidence, DNA evidence.
-There are other things that can apply in a particular case depending on the circumstances of the murder.
+There's going to be physical evidence and DNA evidence.
+Other things can apply in a particular case depending on the circumstances of the murder.

-But those are the two that I see a lot, which is witnesses pointing the defendant out and the defendant themselves making incriminating statements.
-Also, getting good DNA evidence always helps the prosecutors solidify their case and show the jury that the defendant is guilty.
+But those are the two that I see a lot: witnesses pointing the defendant out and the defendant themselves making incriminating statements.
+Also, getting good DNA evidence helps the prosecutors solidify their case and show the jury that the defendant is guilty.

 You'll also have either direct or indirect evidence, like circumstantial evidence.
 So, they don't always have to have eyewitnesses or DNA evidence.
 An example of circumstantial evidence would be, let's say, that a mom bakes a pie and a little three-year-old boy is in the kitchen.

 She leaves the pie with the boy.
-She comes back ten minutes later and the pie has gotten a big bite taken out of it and she asks the boy, did you bite that pie?
-The boy says, no I didn't bite the pie.
+She returns ten minutes later, and the pie has taken a big bite out of it.
+Does she ask the boy, did you bite that pie?
+The boy says, no, I didn't bite the pie.

 So, does that mean the boy's innocent?
 No. You're going to look for circumstantial evidence.
 The boy has cherry juice all over his mouth.
 There are crumbs all down his shirt.
 The boy's the only one in the house.
-So, you can start to mount the argument that the boy's the one that bit the pie.
+So, you can start to argue that the boy's the one that bites the pie.

 Review Murder Case Strategy With Criminal Lawyer

 So, if you have one of these scenarios, get to an attorney.
 Get to someone like me.
 We'll sit down and talk about it.
-I'll let you know how the prosecutors are going to prove the case.
+I'll let you know how the prosecutors will prove the case.
 I mean, that's a key thing to be able to have under your hat.

-I know already based on my experience once I read the whole case and talk to the defendant and talk to the prosecutor exactly how they're going to try to lay out the evidence.
-Once you have that, then you can start talking about how you're going to defend that attack that the prosecutors are going to make at a jury trial.
+Based on my experience, I know that once I read the whole case and talked to the defendant and the prosecutor, I knew exactly how they would try to lay out the evidence.
+Once you have that, you can start talking about how you're going to defend that attack that the prosecutors will make at a jury trial.

-Make no mistake, it's going to be an attack.
+Please make no mistake; it's going to be an attack.
 They're going to point at the defendant.
-They're going to say, that person is guilty.
-Here's why that person is guilty and you're going to have a defense attorney that's ready to stand up and say no, they're wrong.
-This person didn't commit the murder and here's why they didn't commit the murder.
+They're going to say that person is guilty.
+Here's why that person is guilty, and you're going to have a defense attorney ready to stand up and say no, they're wrong.
+This person didn't commit the murder, and here's why they didn't commit the murder.

 Menu